github/docs/content/github/visualizing-repository-data-with-graphs/index.md

 ---
 title: Visualizing repository data with graphs
-intro: You can use a variety of graphs to better understand a repository.
+intro: You can use a variety of graphs to gain a better understanding of your repositories.
 redirect_from:
   - /categories/44/articles/
   - /categories/graphs-and-contributions/